theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/sap-connection/log-on-to-sap.md

 ---
-ref: yunio-introduction-05
-layout: page
-title: SAP Connection
+title: SAP Authentication
-description: SAP Connection
+description: How to connect to SAP
-product: yunio
-parent: yunio
-permalink: /:collection/:path
-weight: 10
-lang: en_GB
-old_url: /Xtract-Universal-EN/default.aspx?pageid=sap-connection
-progressstate: 5
 ---

 !!! warning "Warning!
 Missing Authorization"